 Preparation of the Prelim A portfolio is an essential and important part of a student's progress towards the PhD degree.
 While deciding on a plan of study in consultation with the Program Director and/or their advisor, students should identify the courses in which they are likely to develop potential Prelim A papers, and inform the course instructors of their decision early in the semester.
-Each instructor will provide appropriate guidance and feedback during the semester that the student can use to develop a successful portfolio paper, and have an additional meeting with the student early during the next semester for a fuller discussion of revision strategies.
+Each instructor will provide appropriate guidance and feedback during the semester that the student can use to develop a successful portfolio paper, and will have an additional meeting with the student early during the next semester for a fuller discussion of revision strategies.
 The advisor may also provide general guidance on the selection of papers at the beginning of the revision process.
 However, ITS faculty do not read or comment on papers while they are being revised for inclusion in the portfolio, and the responsibility for creating and developing the final portfolio rests with the student.

 Portfolio papers should be distinguished carefully from term papers submitted as final projects in graduate-level courses.
-While a final paper may be satisfactory and even evaluated as excellent in the context of a specific class, the student must plan the changes that will develop it into an acceptable portfolio paper.
+While a final paper may be satisfactory and even evaluated as excellent in the context of a specific class, the student must plan the changes that will develop it into a substantial document which meets the specifications described below.
 Revisions, therefore, are conducted outside the regular course of advising, and become the sole responsibility of the student.
 Portfolio papers do not need to identify the original courses for which they were written.
-PhD students in the Theatre for Youth program should submit at least one portfolio paper (history, theory, or dramatic criticism) dealing with an aspect of Theatre for Youth, ideally one written for a class in TFY (500-level or above).

-In their final semester of coursework, students may enroll in ENGL 999 (Directed Study) for 1-3 credits, and use that time for revising the portfolio papers; they are also encouraged to take advantage of study circles, support groups, the University Writing Center, and other resources on campus).
+In their final semester of coursework, students may enroll in ENGL 999 (Directed Study) for one to three credits and use that time for revising the portfolio papers; they are also encouraged to take advantage of study circles, support groups, the University Writing Center, and other resources on campus.
 Portfolio papers cannot be written during the semester of the Prelim A Exam.
-Students who write a portfolio paper in their last semester of course work should schedule their Prelim A during Welcome Week of the Fall or Spring semesters (August or January).
+Students who write a portfolio paper in their last semester of coursework should schedule their Prelim A during Welcome Week of the following semester (August or January).
 The lead advisor is the administrative faculty of record for the course, but students complete revisions on their own.

 Revisions may include, but are not limited to, expanding upon the topic, responding to faculty comments received during the class for which the paper was written, deepening the research by consulting additional sources, and refining the methodology.
 A student may add substantially to an earlier, shorter paper (one which is less than 6000 words) in order to submit it as a portfolio paper.
-An exemplary Prelim A paper is one that is potentially publishable in a scholarly theatre journal.
+An exemplary Prelim A paper is one that is potentially publishable in a scholarly journal.
+Students can request the Graduate Coordinator to share samples of strong Prelim A papers that are maintained on file.

-Descriptions of Portfolio Papers
+Portfolio Papers